 Admiral Law can only take instructions directly from our clients, unless our client lacks legal capacity.

-- Where our client is a child;
+- Where our client is a child; or

-- Where our client is an adult but lacks legal capacity.
+- Where our client is an adult, but lacks legal capacity.

 The Litigation Friend: